About application forms

 If you are applying for a job in a large organisation or the public sector, you may well find that you are asked to complete an application form rather than submit a CV.
 Employers often prefer application forms over CV’s as they allow information to be collected about candidates in a standard way that is easy to compare in a fair and impartial way.

-An application form will often be sent out as part of an application pack that includes information about the organisation you are applying to, a detailed job description, a person specification form and guidance notes on completing the application.
-It is important to read through all of this information carefully as it often contains vital information about what you need to provide on the application form.
+Application forms can be completed online although many companies do still send out forms as part of an application pack that includes information about the organisation you are applying to, a detailed job description, a person specification form and guidance notes on completing the application.
+It is important to read through all of this information any company supplies carefully as it often contains vital information about what you need to provide as part of your application.

 Completing application forms

-The application form itself will normally be divided into three main sections:
+The application form itself will normally be divided into sections:

 - Personal details